 It’s important to practice stance and start every day in practice.
 It’s a technique that needs to be meticulously corrected daily.

-If you want to learn more about coaching defensive backs, we recommend you look at our learning center to find much more articles like this.
+If you want to learn more about coaching defensive backs, we recommend that you look at our learning center to find more articles like this.